HerringtonDarkholme/rs-perf-talk/slides.md

 # Parse Time Breakdown

-NAPI time can be dissected into three main components
+native parse time can be dissected into three main components

 <h1>